Entering the New Covenant

 Historically, men entering a covenant typically would perform a ceremony which involved sacrificing an animal and exchanging vows.
 After slaughtering the animal, they’d cut the carcass in half and place the halves beside each other on the ground.
 The men would then walk between the halves of the carcass, reciting the covenant terms, blessings and curses.
 This was the “walk of death” because the sacrificed animal represented death to oneself or individuality; the two individuals become one in covenant.
 The halves of the dead animal represented the two people, and from that moment only death would separate them.
 That is, if they break their covenant, they figuratively would be as dead as that animal.
 Many covenants included what amounted to a personal curse, such as, “If I fail to keep this covenant, may it be done to me as was done to this animal!”
 Covenants were so honored, violators brought devastating judgment on themselves.
 We’ll see a reference to this practice when we examine God’s original covenant with Israel.

 Every covenant includes an oath, a solemn affirmation legally binding oneself to every aspect of the covenant.
-Partners of human covenants in Old Testament times called on God to witness their words, to be their strength in keeping the covenant terms, and to help them honor their covenantal relationship.
+Partners of human covenants in Old Testament times called on God to witness their words, to be their strength in keeping the covenant terms, and to help them honor their covenant relationship.
 By calling on God while making the oath, they included him in the covenant.
 Once the new partners complete the oath, their covenant legally is nonnegotiable and unchangeable.
 As we’ll discover, God has bound himself to us with an oath, which is unique to Judeo-Christian experience.
 While one could argue that everything God promises to us is an oath, including every “I will” statement, we’ll limit our study to scriptures that clearly refer to oaths.

 Unfortunately, modern western culture considers covenants and oaths antiquated, probably because people are intensely self-centered and demand their freedom.
 The purpose of this study, however, is to examine God’s perspective of covenants as revealed in scripture.

 The opening chapters of the Book of Genesis describe the first covenant, which God made with Adam and Eve.
 Genesis doesn’t use the word “covenant” to describe this relationship, but the Book of Hosea clearly shows Adam was in covenant with God.1 As with all covenants God made with men in the Old Testament, he initiated this covenant unilaterally and only required Adam and Eve to remain faithful to it.
-There’s no record of an animal sacrifice or oath for entering the covenant, suggesting God created them in covenantal relationship with himself.
+There’s no record of an animal sacrifice or oath for entering the covenant, suggesting God created them in covenant relationship with himself.
 After Adam and Eve sinned by violating the only condition God required, he made garments of skin to clothe them, which implies he killed one or more innocent animals for the skin.
 However, this wasn’t part of a ceremony for entering covenant.2

 A few chapters later in Genesis, we read that as people began to fill the earth, wickedness became so widespread and severe that it grieved God.3 He planned to destroy humanity for its unbridled wickedness, but he chose to preserve Noah, whom the Bible describes as righteous and blameless among the people of his time.4 God told Noah what he was about to do, gave him specific plans for building an ark that would preserve him and his family, and said he would make covenant with him in the future.5 After the flood occurred and the earth eventually dried, God told Noah and his family to leave the ark and release the animals.6 Then Noah built an altar and sacrificed burnt offerings on it to the Lord.7 While the Bible doesn’t describe this as a sacrifice for entering covenant and there’s no biblical evidence of a “walk of death,” Noah may have anticipated the covenant God promised.
 Shortly after that, God made covenant with Noah, all his descendants and the living creatures that were on the ark.8 God then legally bound himself with an oath to everyone who had been on the ark.
 “I establish my covenant with you: Never again will all life be cut off by the waters of a flood; never again will there be a flood to destroy the earth.”9 That is how God entered covenant with Noah.